KBConsulting/blog.elevaros.com/posts/slowing-down-to-speed-up.md

 Ken

 P.S.
-If you’d like to learn more about solitude and stillness, check out Ryan Holiday’s most recent book, _[Stillness is the Key](https://dailystoic.com/stillness-is-the-key/)_
+If you’d like to learn more about solitude and stillness, check out Ryan Holiday’s book, [Stillness is the Key](https://dailystoic.com/stillness-is-the-key/)